gazmirpisha12/todoapp/README.md

 This URL has the application deployed in

-## Live Application URL

-The Application is deployed in https://aditya-sridhar.github.io/simple-reactjs-app

-Click on the link to see the application

 ## Cloning and Running the Application in local

 Clone the project into local